jank-lang/jank-lang.org/resources/src/blog/2025-10-03-community.md

 The community has also been helping with some smaller C++ interop changes.
 [Chris Badahdah](https://github.com/djblue) has been helping us port the rest of jank's `clojure.core` to use C++ interop wherever possible.
-He's also implemented `#cpp` for string literals, which provides a C string rather thank a jank object.
-This alleviates the need for casting or other heavier implicit conversions for jank to do.
+He's also implemented `#cpp` for string literals, which provides a C string rather than a jank object.
+This alleviates the need for casting or other heavier implicit conversions which jank can do.
 Let's compare a couple examples.

 ```clojure